-When looking to accept payments online, one of the pertinent issues you have to take care of is the security of your customers’ data.
+When looking to accept payments online, you have to think about how secure your transactions are.
 With rampant incidences of identity theft and online fraud, customers are wary giving out their personal data and credit card information online.
 How can you make customers feel confident to shop at your website or pay to use your application?

 If you want to start or expand your business operations online, there are a number of things you need to consider.
 At this time, we are assuming you have already identified your market, researched the viability of your product and want to start selling it online.
 Here are some payment security basics you should address before you launch your site: